prasannasamaranayake/test-application/README.md

 ## Features

-1. Login, register and logout with validations with simple usability aspects.
+1. Login, register, show logged user and logout with validations with simple usability aspects.
 1. Report filter with class, student and date range with missing student activity entries.
    (Assumptions - Completed date is the latest attempt date and average of values considered on it)
 1. Horizontal stacked bar chart when only class filter applied.